ezaquarii/EzPermission/README.md

 # Limitations

-1. Handles only 1 permission at a time
+1. -Handles only 1 permission at a time- it does from v1.1.0
 2. focused on permission handling logic - doesn't contain any UI code

 # Integration